reactivepixel/inventoryManager/readme.md

 });
 ```

-### How To Adapt
+### How To Adapt the Model Template
-To use the Unit model as a template and start building out other models you will need to adjust the definition of your model in '/server/db.js' to contain the appropriate fields to your model to meet the documentation. `db.js` is just a rough structure and will need adjusted.
+To use the Unit model as a template for building out other models you will need to adjust the definition of your model in '/server/db.js'.
+It must contain the appropriate fields for your model to meet the documentation. `db.js` is just a rough structure and will need to be adjusted.

 Copy `/server/models/unit.js` and rename it to match your model.
 You will need to restructure the definitions in this file to reflect the changes you have made to  `/server/db.js`

 ### Documentation
 Each public method in `/server/models/unit.js` is documented according to the AirBNB Standards.
 Your own adaptation of this file means you will need to document its use.
 In your pull request if additional information is needed for team members to understand how to use your contributions please `mark it down` in the description of your pull request (just like I'm doing now).
-Additionally, copy / paste your modifications to the `/readme.md` file so this can be saved for use later by other devs.
+Additionally, copy / paste your modifications to the `/readme.md` file so this can be saved for later use by other devs.